legendu-net/blog/misc/content/2014/01/hadoop-fs-tips/hadoop-fs-tips.markdown

         -mapper cat \
         -reducer cat

-## Parquet Format

-Hadoop commands do not support merging Parquet files.
-You can use [apache/parquet-mr](https://github.com/apache/parquet-mr) to merge Parquet files.

 ## Hadoop FS compress

 http://stackoverflow.com/questions/5571156/hadoop-how-to-compress-mapper-output-but-not-the-reducer-output

 http://www.ericlin.me/disable-hive-output-compression

 1. no update, have to update locally and upload to hadoop